-You wrote your query and segmented out athletics, but is the data you’re receiving accurate and relevant to your school and categorized correctly?
+You wrote your query and segmented out athletics, but do you have accurate and relevant data and is it categorized correctly?
 Even the most carefully written queries and rules may let irrelevant mentions seep in, so validating the integrity of (i.e., clean) the data is crucial to your social listening strategy.
 That's where expert human analysts come in.

 Why Data Cleaning Is Necessary

 Chances are your school shares its name, nickname, or acronym with a person, place, school, or term.
 For example, let’s look at the fictional University of California, Sunnydale (UC Sunnydale) from Buffy the Vampire Slayer.

 Students may refer to the school simply as Sunnydale.
 However, since it's also the name of the city, searching for just Sunnydale would result in mentions of the city itself or other places with it in the name.